AuroraLS3/Forum-Aurum/documentation/UserStories.md

 - I can do everything a User can
 - I can remove threads and messages of other users
-- I can promote Guests to User group
+- I can promote Guests to User role
-- I can create new areas and select group that can see them
+- I can create new areas and select role that can see them

 ### As an Admin

 - I can do everything a Moderator can
-- I can change groups of any account
+- I can change roles of any account
 - I can remove any account